 Defining professional goals will help your child pick the right strategy for High School.
 Do they want to work in computers?
 Do they want to become a musician?
 Each of these will lay out a different path in the short term.

-High school is also a great time to start figuring out personal goals.
+High school is also a great time to start figuring out personal goals in life.
 What kinds of relationships do they want?
 What do they want out of a relationship?
 These are questions they are likely already navigating subconsciously.
 Bringing them to the surface will help them move towards who they want to be faster.

 Final Thoughts on Setting Goals